Samathy/flatmap/README.md

 All options apart from filename are optional.

+##### A note on blocksize and multiplier.

+One can combine the blocksize and multiplier flags to display the graph in the easiest way.
+The blocksize (defaulting to 1) is multiplied by the 'block count' field of the data file.

+e.g Given a datapoint with an offset of 0 and a block count of 1, with a block
+    size of 10 will result in a 10(bit) block displayed.
+The scale will show 0 -> 10 and fill a rectangle between 0 and 10, since it is 10(bits) large, or 1 block (of 10).
+    Given a datapoint with an offset of 0 and a block count of 10 with block size of 1 will show a scale from 0, to 1, but visually, the size of the displayed rectangle will be the same as the first example, however, the scale will include tics at intervals of 1.
+The data is interpreted as 10 blocks of 1.

+In essence, the block size parameter exists to display the correct values on the scale, and interpret the block count data values correctly.

+Using the multiplier parameter one can maintain a scale reading in block sizes, but increase and decrease the size of displayed blocks, possibly making it easier to display data with particularly large, or small block sizes.

+e.g Given a block count of 1 and a block size of 1 with a multiplier of 1 the
+    scale displays a block from 0 -> 1, however, the size of the displayed block is uselessly small.
+    Increasing the multiplier to 100 increases the visual size of the block by 100, but maintains a scale reading 0 -> 1.
+    Negative multipliers do not work at this time.
+It is suggested that you re-organise your data's block sizes.

 ### TODO list

 - [x] Move the SDL functions to their own classes/module